nidhishnn/FairCandidateSelection/README.md

 - **CADSoftwareSkill**: Whether expertise in CAD (Computer-Aided Design) software is necessary for the job
 - **NetworkDesignSkill**: Whether skills in network design are needed for the job

 The Employee Dataset contains 3000 employee records and provides key features about the candidates’ current role and level of expertise (Rana, 2023a).
 Both datasets are synthetic but they are meant to mirror real-world candidate and job details.
-The final employee dataset used includes these features:
+The final employee dataset includes these features:

 - **YearsWorked**: Number of years the candidate has worked
 - **TitleMapped**: Mapped job title, standardized for various roles